Although I have more peace of mind now and time to write and enjoy my life, audition season is STILL, or AGAIN, or just ALWAYS upon us!

 The audition is the only time when you can show your own full interpretation of a piece.

-Afterward, when rehearsing for the show you are handed over to the whims of the team. (conductor, director, costume, set and light designers) And they will have you hang upside down, spotlight right into your left eye, wear 8 cm heels, carry heavy things, jump around like an 8-year-old boy or ask you to change the written rhythms…There will be always things that prevent you from doing it your way.
+Afterwards, when rehearsing for the show you are handed over to the whims of the team. (conductor, director, costume, set and light designers) And they will have you hang upside down, spotlight right into your left eye, wear 8 cm heels, carry heavy things, jump around like an 8-year-old boy or ask you to change the written rhythms…There will be always things that prevent you from doing it your way.
 But not at the audition!

 So again: The audition is the only time you can show them your own full interpretation of a piece.
 (Apart from self-organized concerts of course)